 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Long Island Power Authority's score of 17 is higher than 73% of the industry.
+Long Island Power Authority's score of 17 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.